-- to help promote an environment that meets the special educational needs of each child; - to ensure that the special educational needs of children are identified, assessed and provided for; - to identify the roles and responsibilities of staff in providing for children's special educational needs; - to enable all children to have full access to all elements of the school curriculum; - to ensure that all children make the maximum progress in the key areas of Reading, Writing and Maths. - to ensure that parents are able to play their part in supporting their child's education and independence and are fully involved in any decisions; - to ensure that our children have a voice in this process.
+- to ensure that all children make the maximum progress in the key areas of Reading, Writing and Maths. - Together, we will prepare you for life and learning - to ensure that parents are able to play their part in supporting their child's education and independence and are fully involved in any decisions; - to ensure that our children have a voice in this process.